isaackrallison/startup/README.md

 - frontend calling third party service endpoints (quote)
 - backend providing service endpoints (suggestions)
 - frontend calling those service endpoints (suggestions)

+## Startup Database
+Database support was added including

+-The creation of a MongoDB Atlas Database
+-backend endpoints for manipulating app data
+-The connection of the aplicaiton to the database to store data in MongoDB